FarronF/limerick-council-meetings/meetings/2015/05/18-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting of Metropolitan District of Limerick - 20th April 2015.md

 Members supported the motion and it was highlighted that part of the route referred to

-had previously been a pedestrian walkway, widened to accommodate a car and was too--- narrow to accommodate a bus safely.
+had previously been a pedestrian walkway, widened to accommodate a car and was too
+---
+narrow to accommodate a bus safely.
 Issues were also raised with regard to the speed

 at which buses take the corner at Ashbrook and the visibility of ramps at that location.